 Only allow operator on machine.

 Riders are subject to injury.
 They may fall from machine, be caught between machine parts, or be struck by foreign objects.

-Riders may obstruct operator's view or impair his ability to operate machine safely.
+Riders may obstruct operator's view or impair the operator's ability to operate machine safely.